LosicLab/starchip/README.md

 Known Issues:

 	Fusions are really tricky.
-This still has a high false positive rate, picking up circular RNA and paralogues/pseudogenes.
+This still has a high false positive rate, due to short overhangs and  paralogues/pseudogenes.
+	A good second step is to BLAST/BLAT your fusion consensus sequence, especially to the newest genome assembly available.
 	In the future I'll implement BLAST on-the-fly to check that fusion partners don't share sequence similarity.